ubiquity/business-development/github-marketing-strategy.md

 **Ready to execute.** This strategy balances quick wins (outreach blitz) with long-term growth (content marketing, automation).
 Focus on Tier 1 targets first—they have the highest conversion probability and shortest sales cycle.

-Let me know if you'd like me to implement the automated bounty scanner or help draft outreach templates!
+Please let me know if you'd like me to implement the automated bounty scanner or help draft outreach templates!